recommenders-team/recommenders/tests/README.md

 # Tests

+In this document we show our test infrastructure and how to contribute test to the repository.

 ## Types of tests

 This project uses unit, smoke and integration tests with Python files and notebooks:

 * In the unit tests we just make sure the utilities and notebooks run.

-* In the smoke tests, we run them with a small dataset or a small number of epochs to make sure that, apart from running, they provide reasonable metrics.
+* In the smoke tests, we run them with a small dataset or a small number of epochs to make sure that, apart from running, they provide reasonable machine learning metrics.
+These can be run sequentially with integration tests to detect quickly simple errors, and should be fast.

-* In the integration tests we use a bigger dataset for more epochs and we test that the metrics are what we expect.
+* In the integration tests we use a bigger dataset for more epochs and we test that the machine learning metrics are what we expect.

+These types of tests are integrated in the repo in two ways, via the PR gate, and the nightly builds.

+The PR gate are the set of tests executed after doing a pull request and they should be quick.
+Here we include unit test that just check that the code doesn't have any errors.

+The nightly builds tests are executed asynchronously and can take longer.
+Here we include the smoke and integration tests, and their objective is to not only make sure that there are not errors, but also to make sure that the machine learning solutions are doing what we expect.

 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).
-To manually execute the unit tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.

 ## Test infrastructure using AzureML